Discover the Ten Key Principles to Build True Wealth (Surprise! It's about a lot more than just making money)

 - Knowledge Leverage: Other people's talents, expertise, and experience so that you can utilize greater knowledge than you will ever possess.

 Leverage allows you to build more wealth than you could ever achieve alone by utilizing resources that extend beyond your own.
 It allows you to grow wealth without being restricted by your personal limitations.

 Leverage is the principle that separates those who successfully attain wealth from those who don't.
 It's just that simple.

-If you aren’t using leverage then you are working harder than you should to earn less than you deserve — and that isn’t going to make you wealthy.
+If you aren't using leverage, then you're working harder than you should to earn less than you deserve — and that isn't going to make you wealthy.

 Design your wealth plan based on proven business principles that lead to success.
 These principles include competitive advantage, leverage, accurate record keeping, and accountability– just to name a few.

-Run your money like a business, because that is exactly what it is: a personal financial management business.
+Run your money like a business, because that's exactly what it is: a personal financial management business.